FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">Our blurs perform a <strong>dependant texture read</strong>, a graphics programming sin.
 This is when texture coordinates are determined <strong>during</strong> shader execution, which opts out of a many automated shader optimizations.</div><img class="kiwi" src="/assets/kiwis/teach.svg"></blockquote>

-Especially on personal computers, you may also have noticed that increasing `samplePosMultiplier` will negatively impact performance (up to a point), even though the required texture reads stay the same.
+Especially on personal computers, you may also have noticed that increasing `samplePosMultiplier` will negatively impact performance (up to a point), even though the required texture taps stay the same.

 This is due hardware texture caches accelerating texture reads which are spatially close together and not being able to do so effectively, if the texture reads are all too far apart.
 Platform dependant tools like [Nvidia NSight](https://developer.nvidia.com/blog/identifying-shader-limiters-with-the-shader-profiler-in-nvidia-nsight-graphics/) can measure GPU cache utilization.
 The browser cannot.